 The Company reports all financial assets and liabilities and nonfinancial assets and liabilities that are recognized or disclosed at fair value in the consolidated financial statements on a recurring basis.
 Valuation techniques used to measure fair value must maximize the use of observable inputs and minimize the use of unobservable inputs.
-The authoritative guidance establishes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value bierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
+The authoritative guidance establishes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to measurements involving significant unobservable inputs (Level 3 measurements).
 The three levels of the fair value hierarchy are as follows: